 Chippewa County was established February 20, 1862, and is an organized county having the powers, duties, and privileges granted counties by Minn.
 Stat. ch.
 373. As required by accounting principles generally accepted in the United States of America, these financial statements present Chippewa County.
 The County is governed by a five-member Board of Commissioners elected from districts within the County.
 The Board is organized with a chair and vice chair elected at the annual meeting in January of each year.
-The County Auditor/Treasurer/Coordinator, elected on a County-wide basis, serves as the clerk of the Board of Commissioners but has no vote.
+The County Auditor/Treasurer/Coordinator serves as the clerk of the Board of Commissioners but has no vote.